slevey087/nashJS/docs/components/player.md

 ## Methods

 Player objects have a number of methods.
-The most useful are probably `.id()` to view the player's id and `.score()` to view its current score.
+The most useful are probably `.assign` to assign a strategy and `.score()` to view its current score.
 But here's more detail.

 ### .alive()